Ujjwal3115/ATS_Resume_Tracker/README.md

 ## Contributing
 We welcome contributions!
 If you have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You should create a LICENSE file if you don't have one.)

-## Contact
-Your Name - [Your LinkedIn/GitHub Profile/Email]